Tag

 When One AI Agent Isn't Enough

-Ruflo turns Claude into a self-organizing team of AI specialists — and it's free to run yourself.
+Ruflo turns Claude into a self-organizing team of AI specialists that split the work between them, and it's free to run yourself.

 May 5, 2026via github

-OpenClaw: a personal AI assistant in every chat app you already use
+OpenClaw: one AI assistant in every chat app you use

 Self-hosted AI gateway that puts the same assistant into WhatsApp, Telegram, Slack, iMessage and more.
 Open source, MIT-licensed, runs on your own machine.